survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 When using React, the Babel preset does most of the work.
 It is able to strip Flow annotations and convert your code into a format that is possible to transpile further.

 There's a Babel plugin known as [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations.
-After installing, you should just add the following section to the development section of your *.babelrc* to enable it:
+After installing, you should add the following section to the development section of your *.babelrc* to enable it:

 **.babelrc**